garrandall/popular-music-data/tracks/falsetto-the-dream.md

 Talkin all that shit
 As soon as I hit
 Now I got her talkin like this
-Oh oh oh oh ohh
+Oh oh oh oh oh
 In a falsetto
-She like ohh ohh baby ah ah ah ohhh
+She like oh oh baby ah ah ah oh
 In a falsetto
-She like ohh ohh baby ah ah ah ah
+She like oh oh baby ah ah ah ah
 In a falsetto
-She like ohh ohh baby ah ah ah ohhh
+She like oh oh baby ah ah ah oh
 In a falsetto
-She like ohh ohh baby ah ah ah ah
+She like oh oh baby ah ah ah ah

 In a falsetto